jgrocho/clj-gntp/README.md

 # gntp

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure library for sending notifications over GNTP.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Jonathan Grochowski

 Distributed under the Eclipse Public License, the same as Clojure.